-The practical work will enable students to understand the scientific process needed to synthesize an organic molecule.
-They will indeed carry out the multi-step synthesis of a target molecule.
-Under the guidance of a teacher, students will have to synthesize, purify and characterize all the intermediaries of each stage.
+The laboratory work (28h) will enable students to understand the scientific process necessary to synthesize an organic molecule.
+They will indeed have to carry out the multi-step synthesis of a target molecule.
+Under the guidance of a teacher, students will synthesize, purify and characterize by NMR and TF-IR spectroscopy of all intermediates in each step.

-An intermediate examination (Ei: 1h) + final exam (Ef: 2h) + report of TP (written in English) in Note = (Ei + 2xEf + Practical Work) / 4
+An intermediate examination (IE: 1h30) + final exam (FE: 1h30) + report of laboratory work (LW, written in English) + tutored project with MCQ (TP) Final Mark= (IE+ FE + LW+TP) / 4

-PREREQUISITES: 'Organic chemistry level 1" modules or equivalence LANGUAGE: French
+Prerequisites: 'Organic chemistry level 1" modules or equivalence LANGUAGE: French

-BIBLIOGRAPHICAL REFERENCES: Needed: None Advised:
+Needed: None Advised: